-I was reading a diary a few years back and saw this gem.
+I was reading a few years back and saw this gem.
 It was around Christmas time of year and I was fatiguing from the festivities.

 As I thought about it, I realized that it is so true.
-It’s really why I don’t go to many social events.
+It’s really why I don’t go to many social events, especially Christmas parties.

 I got tired of pretending to be social and/or having a good time, all they while wishing I could leave.
 Hell, I usually plan leaving before I go.

 Most socials are like fakebook posts.
 Tell as much as you can about yourself to get likes.